YSTV/Autocue/README.md

 * `shift + mouse movement` - scrolls the autocue up or down at a variable speed
 * `+` - Makes text larger.
 * `-` - Makes text smaller.

+By using `?rtl=true` in the URL, it will open with right to left already enabled.